svobtom/onedata4sci/docs/source/labs/oneprovider.rst

 .. code:: bash

-   docker-compose -f docker-compose.yml logs --follow --timestamps --tail 100
+   docker-compose logs --follow --timestamps --tail 100

 The first start-up of the container can last for a few minutes.
 The process is done when you see in the log output the message
 Cluster initialized successfully